 As a bonus feature, we have showcased a tremendously powerful software that you can download to your desktop and easily unlock your passcode no matter what iOS device you have or what version of iOS it is currently running.
 It is called Androidphonesoft iPhone Passcode Unlocker.

 This versatile application will not only help you access an iPhone without a password, but it can even unlock Touch ID and Face ID.
 As a matter of fact, it even works if your device's screen is broken or the phone is disabled for some other reason.
-It supports iOS versions right up to iOS 11.3, and it works with iPhone X as well as the iPhone 8 and iPhone 8 Plus family of premium Apple devices, in addition to all the latest versions of iPad and iPod Touch.
+It supports iOS versions right up to iOS 17, and it works with iPhone 15 as well as the iPhone 14 and other iPhone devices, in addition to all the latest versions of iPad and iPod Touch.

 Download and install iPhone Passcode Unlocker on a Windows PC or a Mac computer.
 Now launch the program and click on "Start".
 Next, connect your iPhone to the computer using an USB cable.